point-4ward/Home-Assistant/README.md

 <details><summary>On my host system I have a few bash scripts that run mainanence and git operations, but the majority of the system is run in docker containers.
 Expand to read more.</summary>
 <p>

 **My docker stack contains...**

 Homeassistant - an open source Home Automation system that can communicate with many IOT and web based services to automate my home.

-Node-red - a graphical automation builder that works with homeassistant.

 Mosquitto - an MQTT server that enables IOT devices to communicate with each other.